 a static approach to measuring a dynamic process

-Although most researchers are attentive with their collection of data, there is still one significant source of error that is seldom explicitly addressed.
 The parameters that contribute to a sap flow measurement are dynamic and change daily, weekly and seasonally with plant physiology and environment.
-Yet, just about all researchers treat the parameters as static by only measuring them once either at the start or end of a measurement campaign.
+Just about all researchers treat the parameters as static by only measuring them once either at the start or end of a measurement campaign.

 Fortunately, the HPV-06 Heat Pulse Velocity Sensor from Implexx Sense can simultaneously measure sap flow and stem water content.
 The HPV-06 provides a solution to dynamically measure sap flow parameters to improve the accuracy of sap flow measurements.
 This article explains how sapwood water content is dynamic but treated as a static parameter as well as offering a solution to this problem.